-Time of Assignment.
+(a) Time of Assignment.

 The clerk shall assign a civil case upon the filing of the initial pleading.
-In a criminal case after an indictment is returned or after an information (including a juvenile information under 18 U.S.C. § refer the case to the clerk who shall then assign the case.
-The United States attorney shall arrange with the judge to whom the case is assigned, or if that judge is absent or unavailable as provided in practicable.
+In a criminal case after an indictment is returned or after an information (including a juvenile information under 18 U.S.C. § 5032) or a motion to transfer under 18 U.S.C. § 5032 has been filed, the United States Attorney shall refer the case to the clerk who shall then assign the case.
+The United States attorney shall arrange with the judge to whom the case is assigned, or if that judge is absent or unavailable as provided in 50.5, with the miscellaneous judge, to have the defendant arraigned and a plea entered as promptly as practicable.